 Occupational Therapist Personality Type

-If your Myers-Briggs personality type is INFJ, an occupational therapist job is a must-have on your list of possible occupations.
+If your Myers-Briggs personality type is INFT or an INFJ, an occupational therapist job is a must-have on your list of possible occupations.
 As an INFJ you love helping people and connecting with them on a deeper level.

 Don’t know your personality type?
 You can take a free personality test at 16Personalities.